 Red Blood Cells

 Red blood cells (RBCs) also called erythrocytes, are produced in the bone marrow and released in the blood.
-Every RBC contains haemoglobin, an iron-containing complex protein that carries oxygen from the lungs throughout the whole body.
+Every RBC contains hemoglobin, an iron-containing complex protein that carries oxygen from the lungs throughout the whole body.

 White Blood Cells

-White blood cells also called leukocytes, are colourless, that lack haemoglobin.
+White blood cells also called leukocytes, are colorless, that lack hemoglobin.
 Every day we encounter millions of microorganisms that may cause infections but these WBCs in our blood are involved in protecting our body against infections and have a role in inflammation and allergic reactions.

 There are five different types of WBCs i.e., Neutrophils, Eosinophils, Basophils, Lymphocytes, and Monocytes and each has a different function.

 Platelets, also called thrombocytes, are tiny cell fragments that circulate in the bloodstream and are essential for normal blood clotting.

 Blood clotting, or coagulation, is an important process that prevents excessive bleeding when a blood vessel is injured.
 Platelets adhere to the injury site and clump together to form a wall-like structure and prevent blood loss.

 The Tests Included in CBC

-A complete blood count includes red blood cell (RBC) count, white blood cell (WBC) count, haemoglobin estimation, platelet count, as well as hematocrit levels.
+A complete blood count includes red blood cell (RBC) count, white blood cell (WBC) count, hemoglobin estimation, platelet count, as well as hematocrit levels.

 Red blood cell (RBC) tests